 It’s always a risk to try something unique, and in less adept hands, the chances Southern Gothic takes with our expectations of live productions and small ensemble pieces might not have paid off.
 But this crackling combination of theater and cocktail party serves up a most enjoyable night on the town.

-Southern Gothic has been extended again thru August 26.
+Southern Gothic has been extended again thru September 30.
 Performances are Wednesdays through Sundays with weekend matinees.
 Learn more and get tickets here.
+(Note: several cast members have changed since the February opening.)